BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/60-PreventFormClosingOnError.md

 ---

 # Prevent form closing on error
 When opening a form on popup or calc mode, we want sometimes prevent the closing of the form even in error case.
 This page explains how to handle this.

 ## Block form
 ### Front
+**NOTE :** these configuration instructions are already included into features generated from the version **4.0.0** of BIA Framework.
 1. Ensure that your feature has store action called after success or fail to create or edit an item using the matching effect into the `my-feature-effects.ts` file.
 Example with the `update$` effect, the store action on success is on **line 127** and on fail on **line 134** :
 ![PopupConflict](../../Images/BlockForm_EffectsStore.png)